Confused about the term ‘soy milk’? FDA wants to know

-NEW YORK (AP) — Do people understand the differences between milk and soy and rice “milk”?
+NEW YORK — Do people understand the differences between milk and soy and rice “milk”?

 That’s what the Food and Drug Administration is asking as it considers whether soy and other non-dairy products can keep calling themselves “milk.”
 Right now, federal standards define milk as coming from a cow.